SQR-073

 Rate limiting#

-Rate limiting will then be done if and only if there is an API quota for a service whose name matches the service
+GafaelfawrIngress resources have a configuration key, config.service, which corresponds to a service parameter to the /ingress/auth route.
+Rate limiting will then be done if and only if there is an API quota for a service whose name matches the service parameter.

 Since there may be multiple Gafaelfawr pods running, and rate limits shouldn’t vary based on which pod a given request is assigned to, the data for quota enforcement will be stored in Redis rather than in memory in each pod.
 Gafaelfawr’s current Redis is used to store tokens, which are valuable data that needs to be persisted to disk and backed up, and for which writes are relatively rare.
-The quota tracking data will require huge numbers of writes but is not valuable and does not need to be persisted.
-We will therefore stand up a second Redis instance for quota tracking that is in-memory only with no persistent storage.
+The quota tracking data requires huge numbers of writes but is not valuable and does not need to be persisted.
+It therefore uses a second Redis instance for quota tracking that is in-memory only with no persistent storage.

 The rate limiting will be done using limits.